jmgomez/NimForUE/Readme.md

 Compile your game with the debug flag, `nue game --debug`.
 Then you can debug the game with nim source maps in Visual Studio.

+To switch the project's target configuration use the `targetconfig` task.

+To debug the engine along with your project, use `nue targetconfig --debug` and `nue targetconfig --dev` to switch back to Development.
+This will modify the NimForUE json config file and recompile the plugin and game dll.

 ## Troubleshooting

 ### Windows